- Outdoor Program Home

-Watchung Cub Scout Day Camp sits on the 25 acre Lake Surprise.
 All Cub Scouts have the opportunity for boating on the lake.
 They learn about water safety, PFDs, the buddy system, and proper rowing techniques.
 Non-swimmers are accompanied by staff.
-In 2012 we added Coleman Scanoes, a hybrid canoe and skiff that were a great hit.
+Our boating program features Coleman Scanoes, a hybrid canoe and skiff that are a great hit.
 Everyone must wear a life jacket at the lake.
 Certified lifeguards supervise the lake area.
-Due to the 2014 dam restoration project, boating will be held on nearby Echo Lake this summer.

-Lake Surprise also provides some great opportunities for fishing.
+Camp also provides some great opportunities for fishing.
 We provide bamboo poles, live bait and barbless hooks so don't bring your own.
 Everyone will have lots of opportunities to catch a fish.
-You will also be able to earn the fishing belt loop.
-Due to the 2014 dam restoration project, fishing will be held at nearby Echo Lake this summer.

 Each week our Scouts are taken by bus to a nearby swim club for a half day of swimming fun.
 At the pool, the boys are grouped by ability and the buddy system is strictly enforced.
 Scouts have plenty of time for free swim and have the opportunity to visit the pool's snack bar subject to availability.
 Please bring a bagged lunch on pool days.
 Do not count on the snack bar for lunch.

 Scouts return to their den tables under our wooden pavilion and enjoy a nationally mandated hour rest period to eat lunch together.
 Please bring a bagged lunch every day.
 After lunch, the Cubs can visit our trading post that sells a variety of Hershey's ice cream novelties and a variety of healthy snacks.